SeedscapeEcology/Policies-and-Responsbilities/Code_of_Conduct.md

 To make clear what is expected, we ask all members of our community to conform to the following Code of Conduct.

 * All communication - online or in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate at any time.

 * Be kind to others.
 Do not insult or put down other contributors.
+Note, we are an interdisciplinary group that have different epistemeologies, approaches, expectations, goals, etc which can lead to miscommunication and tension.
+Please be mindful of these differences in communication and frequently check-in on each other's assumptions.
+"Curiosity over assumptions"- Sarah C. Bogen.

 * Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.